viewDidAppear/toaster-ios/README.md

 ## Lastly..

 This code is being released under the MIT licence, which means you can use it and modify it without payment to me.
-But I would still appreciate it if you credited me in your App, or tweeted me @cocotutch to say Thanks, and to show me how you used Sir Toaster of Kitchenshire and His Loyal Subject(s) to make your App awesome!
+However, I would still appreciate it if you credited me in your App, or tweeted me @cocotutch to say Thanks.
+I'd also like to see how you used Sir Toaster of Kitchenshire and His Loyal Subject(s) to make your App awesome!

 I also welcome any pull requests you may have, which will improve this little module.